UmangSardesai/RestAPIJavaUtility/README.md

 # RestAPIJavaUtility
-A Java utility for BrowserStack to execute REST API commands.
+A Java utility for BrowserStack's [REST API](https://www.browserstack.com/automate/rest-api "BrowserStack's REST API").

 ##How to run